-c.
-MEE Location.
-Units will report the quantities and associated location of all possessed MEE using standard geographical location (GEOLOC) codes or ship UICs for embarked equipment on the equipment page of DRRS-MC.
+d.
+Mission Essential Equipment (MEE) Location.
+Units will report the quantities and associated location of all possessed MEE using standard Geographical Location (GEOLOC) codes or ship UICs for embarked equipment on the equipment page of DRRS-MC.

 6. S-Level: Equipment and Supplies.
-Units will use DRRS-MC to calculate a S-level as of the time of the report and report the lowest S-level between the MEE and PEI calculations.
+Units will use DRRS-MC to calculate an S-level as of the time of the report and report the lowest S-level between the MEE and PEI calculations.
 Task organized units and units detaching equipment to task organized units will comply with paragraph 8 of this chapter when calculating S-levels.
 Table 3-1 depicts the criteria for S-level calculations.
-All units not reporting S-1 must provide mandatory remarks and reason code, per paragraph 11 of this chapter.
-Only PP&O POR may direct an organization to report its S-Level as S-6 - not measured.
+All units not reporting S-1 must provide mandatory remarks and reason code, per paragraph 11 of this Chapter.
+Only PP&O (POR) may direct an organization to report its S-Level as S-6 - not measured.

-Rule S1 S2 S3 S4 DI 52 55 Ът 1.
-Mission Essential Equipment GROUND: Total service-selected mission >90% 80-89% 65-79% <65% essential equipment possessed (minus excess) divided by prescribed wartime requirements [T/E] 90% 00-09% 00-798 <03% AVIATION: Total in reporting (IR) status aircraft possessed divided by the primary mission aircraft authorized (PMAA) > 90% 80-89% 60-79% <60% 2.
-Support Equipment (PEI) Total service-selected principal end- items possessed (minus excess) divided by prescribed wartime requirement (T/E) > 90% 80-89% 65-79% <65% a.
+Rule S1 S2 S3 S4 1.
+Mission Essential Equipment GROUND: Total service-selected mission >90% 80-89% 65-79% <65% essential equipment possessed (minus excess) divided by prescribed wartime requirements [T/E] × 500 AVIATION: Total in reporting (IR) status aircraft possessed divided by the primary mission aircraft authorized (PMAA) &gt; 90% 80-89% 60-79% <60% 2.
+Support Equipment (PEI) Total service-selected principal end-items possessed (minus excess) divided by prescribed wartime requirement (T/E) &gt; 90% 80-89% 65-79% <65% a.
 Prescribed Wartime Requirement